Interesting Facts and Information About Seahorse for Kids

 Types and Species of Seahorses

-While all seahorses are identical in shape, about 70 species worldwide, different kinds of seahorses are of different sizes and colors.
+While all seahorses are identical in shape, with about 70 species worldwide, different kinds of seahorses are of different sizes and colours.
 Some trivia about types and species of seahorses:

-• The smallest seahorse species is the pygmy seahorse which is smaller than the size of a fingernail.
+• The smallest seahorse species is the pygmy seahorse, which is smaller than a fingernail.

 • The big-bellied seahorse is the largest seahorse, as tall as one foot.